 Doug, meanwhile, falls for the youngest daughter, Pamela, who is about to graduate from high school.
 Together they experiment as they learn about love, and she is determined to have him only if he loves her for who she is rather than her father's money.
 She is a little older and goes away to school, and it looks as though they may lose track of each other.
 Happily, after graduation he winds up in the same city, and they renew their acquaintance.
 Alice, meanwhile, has a failed marriage that produces a child.

-While the draw of the film is the romantic pursuit of the Abbott girls, the real relationship at the heart of the film is between Doug and Jacey.
+While the draw of "Inventing the Abbotts" is the romantic pursuit of the Abbott girls, the real relationship at the heart of the film is the one between competitive brothers Doug and Jacey.
 They are in conflict with each other about everything, not just the girls.
 Doug gradually learns to take Jacey for what he is, which is a bit of a louse driven by negative motives.
 Jacey's lust for revenge is stronger for his lust for any girl, and that is at the core of his character.
 As somebody puts it, if Lloyd Abbott didn't exist as someone to blame for his father's death and their misfortune, Jacey would have had to invent him (hence the title).

 The script by Ken Hixon from a story by Sue Miller kind of meanders.
 If you get hooked by this film, it will the execution that does it.
 Doug is reckless and a bit of a rebel, but grows over time in a believable way.
 Jacey, on the other hand, is one-dimensional in his thirst for revenge, consumed by resentment that he must hide if his plot is to succeed.
 When that motivation is taken away from him, he must re-assess his entire angst-driven life.